Astro-Saurav/SMEH_NEWS/README.md

 ## Overview

-Manav Rachna Time is a modern, modular web application designed to handle digital content publishing.
+SMEH_NEWS is a modern, modular web application designed to handle digital content publishing.
 It provides a reliable backend API for managing articles, media, and user roles, a Next.js-based frontend for content consumption, and a dedicated React-based Admin CRM for administrative operations.

 The system solves the problem of managing editorial workflows by offering role-based access control, article revision history, automated media processing, and configurable homepage layouts, all deployed via a scalable infrastructure.